 If you have multiple identities enabled, you can (and should) set these OpenPGP options for each identity.
 You will do this by selecting Manage Identities and then the identity you want to edit, which after the Enigmail installation will have a new OpenPGP Security tab with the same options as above.

 When configuring the OpenPGP options for your email account, first make sure the option Enable OpenPGP support (Enigmail) for this identity is checked.
 This is necessary in order to send signed or encrypted email on behalf of this account, and to configure Enigmail.
 This does not disable signature verification and decryption, which is account-independent.

 You need to let Enigmail know which key to use with this account.
 By choosing Use email address of this identity to identify OpenPGP key, Enigmail will automatically select the key pair which lists amongst its User IDs the email address associated with this account.
 Do not select this option if you have more than one key pair with the same User ID.
-The recommended and failsafe method is to explicitly specify a key pair by choosing Use specific OpenPGP key ID (0x1234ABCD), then enter in the field the ID (prepended by 0x) of the key pair you want to use, or simply click on Select Key... and select the desired key pair.
+The recommended and failsafe method is to explicitly specify a key pair by choosing Use specific OpenPGP key ID (0x1234ABCD).
+Click on Select Key... and select the desired key pair.